okdistribute/presos/knight-publicbits/notes.md

 does searches.
-ckan portals -> “water quality” -> copy link -> download socrata portals -> craft SOPA query -> wait -> download custom portals -> “click click click” -> copy link -> download
+ckan portals -> “water quality” -> copy link -> download socrata portals -> craft SODA query -> wait -> download custom portals -> “click click click” -> copy link -> download

 etc..

 once the data is all downloaded, we can make awesome charts, graphs, analysis, policy papers, news articles, everything!

-… but what happens if the data changes? sue will have to repeat the process in order to find out …. what if the data becomes unavailable? no one else can replicate it.
+… but what happens if the data changes? sue will have to repeat the process in order to find out..if she doesn't, bad things could happen (science, journalism)

-Analyses based on faulty data could introduce faulty decisions into political-economic and community processes

-To fix this, we will build a search engine that will crawl data sources. users will be able to search for data across many portals and other data sources with a single query an accompanying desktop application will keep track of previous downloads. once the source data changes, publicbits.org will notify the user to download the newest copy

-we do this by crafting a new design for open data.
-Our approach is instead inspired by BitTorrent, but adapted to work for open data. after users download, they can offer unused bandwidth to upload their previously downloaded datasets as a public services. if the original source goes offline, the data will still be available.
+…. what if the data becomes unavailable? no one else can replicate it. (internet archive) …. how about if the data is really large? it might take forever to download if the server is slow (wikipedia)

+we have been working on better data sharing tools for the last few years we realized the missing piece is an easy way to share and discover datasets we're calling it Public Bits, publicbits.org it will aggregate data sources and make them discoverable and easy to download we see it as a new data distribution system for open data, not just another app ("from centralized portals to decentralized network" diagram)

+-----end

 We’d love to see adoption in major newsrooms, political advocacy organizations, and research labs.

  Users would initially be able to manage their datasets locally, but ideally this tool could be used to package metadata and send it to colleagues, so that others could use the same data environment in different places.